Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Preliminaries and Assumptions

-\end{description} \end{definition} We emphasize that if $\Delta_{\set}$ is LFG then the rank of $\Delta_{\set}$ need not be constant. \begin{note} \textup{We recall the following useful criterion (see \cite [Lemma 2.1.4]{Isidori}): if a distribution $\Delta$ is either of constant rank or locally of finite type, then it is invariant under a vector field $V$ if and only if $[V, \tau] \in \Delta$ whenever $\tau \in \Delta$.\hf} \end{note} The next theorem gives a sufficient condition for integrability, which is easy to check in practice. \begin{theorem}[Hermann, Lobry, Stephan and Sussman] If $\set$ is locally of finite type then $\Delta_{\set}$ is integrable; in particular, the integral manifolds of $\Delta_{\set}$ coincide with the orbits of the vector fields of the set $\set$. \end{theorem} \begin{note}[Comments on Theorem \ref{thm:Hermann}] \textup{ Seen from a control-theoretical point of view, the above statement gives a global decomposition of the state space $\R^N$ into sets reachable by piecewise integral curves of vector fields in $\set$.
+\end{definition} The next theorem gives a sufficient condition for integrability, which is easy to check in practice. \begin{theorem}[Hermann, Lobry, Stephan and Sussman] If $\set$ is locally of finite type then $\Delta_{\set}$ is integrable; in particular, the integral manifolds of $\Delta_{\set}$ coincide with the orbits of the vector fields of the set $\set$. \end{theorem} \begin{note}[Comments on Theorem \ref{thm:Hermann}] \textup{ Seen from a control-theoretical point of view, the above statement gives a global decomposition of the state space $\R^N$ into sets reachable by piecewise integral curves of vector fields in $\set$.
 To clarify this fact and provide some context, it is useful to compare it with the case where the HC holds.
 Start by noting that under the HC the Lie algebra generated by the vectors in $\set$ is required to have constant rank (and the rank is assumed to be precisely $N$ at every point).
 The control-theoretical meaning of the HC is expressed by Chow's Theorem, see \cite{Bellaiche, BLU}, (and indeed in control theory the HC is known as {\em Chow's condition}).
 Chow's theorem states that if the vectors $\{V_0 \dd V_d \}$ satisfy ({\bf HC}) then any two points in $\R^N$ are {\em accessible} or {\em reachable} in finite time from each other along integral curves of the vectors in $\set$.
 That is, given any two points $x,y \in\R^N$, there exists a piecewise integral curve $\gamma$ of vectors in $\set$, and a time $t>0$ such that $\gamma(0)=x$ and $\gamma(t)=y$.
 This is not the case if we simply assume that $\set$ is a LFG set of vector fields.
 According to the above theorem, if $\set$ is LFG then, for every $x \in \R^N$, the set of states { reachable from} $x$ in finite time coincides with the maximal integral manifold of $\Delta_{\set}$ through $x$.
 Because the rank of the distribution is not constant, and in particular it needs not be $N$ at any point, this implies that, in general, the orbits of $\Delta_{\set}$ will be proper subsets of $\R^N$ (as we have mentioned, they form a partition of $\R^N$). } \hf \end{note} We conclude this subsection by recalling the following result, which will be used later on. \begin{lemma}[{\cite[Theorem 2.1.9]{Isidori}}] Let $\Delta_{\set}$ be a smooth involutive distribution invariant under a vector field $W$.
 Suppose $\Delta_{\set}$ is locally finitely generated.
 Let $x_1,x_2$ be two points belonging to the same maximal integral manifold of $\Delta_{\set}$.
 Then, for all $t \in \R$, the points $e^{tW}x_1$ and $e^{tW}x_2$ belong to the same maximal integral submanifold of $\Delta_{\set}$. \end{lemma} To clarify the above statement: under the asumptions of the lemma, if $x_1, x_2$ belong to a given MIM of $\Delta_{\set}$, say $\mathcal{M}$ then $e^{tW}x_1, e^{tW}x_2 \in \tilde{\mathcal{M}}$, where $\tilde{\mathcal{M}}$ denotes another generic MIM of $\Delta_{\set}$.
 In general $\tilde{\mathcal{M}}$ will be different from ${\mathcal{M}}$ (unless $W$ belongs to $\Delta_{\set}$).
 For example see Example \ref{example:UFGHeisenberg}.